RHIT-CSSE/csse304/Homework/Assignment_01/Readme.md

 These uses of square brackets will be demonstrated in numerous in-class examples.

 Automatic grading program overview.  (submission details are below) Most of the programming assignments will be checked for correctness by Gradescope.
 A certain number of points will be given for each test case.
 The grading program does not check for style issues, so for some of the assignments those checks will be done by hand later.
 In order to get all of the points for correctness, it is essential that each procedure that you write has the exact name that is specified in the problem, and that it expects the correct number of arguments of the correct types.
-You are allowed to use the server to test and debug as many times as you want, so usually no partial credit will be given on programming problems unless your code actually works for some of the test cases.

-But the grading program is not the final authority.
-While we try to be very careful when creating test cases, it is certainly possible that sometimes the problem will with the test cases or answers on the PLC server instead of with your solution.
-If you suspect that this is the case, send your instructor an email that includes your code.
+Note that on the grading server, you usually get points for each passed test case - meaning an incorrect solution is still usually worth a good number of points.
+This (I think) is appropiate for homework where you are starting out and learning - but bear in mind that on exams, the vast majority of points is given based on algorithm correctness (i.e. passing some percentage of test cases doesn't get you more points).

 Also, if you think that the test cases do not cover all of the specifications for a given procedure, feel free to make up your own test cases and post them on Piazza.
 If the instructors agree with you, we will add your test cases to the server and give you extra credit for providing them.